HfMT-ZM4/Quintet.net/Tutorial.md

 Audio samples in any format supported by the Max buffer~ object should go in this folder.
 You may also use sub folders to organize the samples according to user or sound category.

 ## Tunings
+Tunings are maps mapping MIDI key numbers to MIDI cents.
+The file contained in the Tutorial/Tunings folder adds a tuning with 22 shrutis to the Quintet.net default set of tunings.
+You will find an example as to how to create a tuning.
+All tunings should map MIDI key 60 to 6000 MIDI cents.

 ## Viewer
+This folder is where project-specific vgen and vfx patches should go.
+These patches are video generators and effect processors created for the Viewer which loads these modules dynamically.
+Adhere to the foo.vgen.maxpat or foo.vfx.maxpat syntax to ensure that files go to the correct destinations.
+The Viewer folder should  also hold the optional preset file foo.viewer.json, a file holding Viewer presets.

+### vgens
+Video generators are Max Jitter patches with a brown background.
+They can be called by selecting

+### vfx
+Video effects are Max Jitter patches with either green or blue backgrounds depending on whether they perform matrix or texture processing.

 # Using the Mapper